VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 * TMotor - Great motors, and their ESCs are also very good.
 They're a bit more expensive than other options, but they're mostly all worth it

+* Foxeer - Mostly known for their wide variety of cameras, but they have recently branched out to video transmitters and FCs/ESCs, which are also very good

 There are many more manufacturers that make good products, but these are the ones that I've had the most experience with.
 If you have any suggestions, feel free to let me know or make a pull request on the GitHub repo